Our Purpose

 Discover Wyrd

-At the Wyrd Experience you can see the original equipment that was used for consciousness experiments at the Princeton Engineering Anomalies Research lab.
+At the Wyrd Experience you can see the original equipment that was used during 28 years of consciousness experiments at the Princeton Engineering Anomalies Research (PEAR) lab.
 You can also interact with some of the technology yourself, including trying to influence a robot to move around a table and effect the rhythm of a drum.
 You will be able to use the digital technology to play various games using your intention to try and impact events on the screen.
 What’s your Jedi score?

 Here are short videos of some of the experiments as they were installed at the PEAR lab, introduced by Dr Brenda Dunne.